The 10 best-known ski runs in South Tyrol

 If you prefer something steeper and sportier, if you love extreme slopes and terrific deep-snow variants, you will also be in the right place.
 Where?
 Here you will find the 10 most challenging and attractive slopes, demanding off-runs, classical ones and insiders’ tips.

-The 10 most beautiful descents in South Tyrol
+Top 10 slopes in South Tyrol

 Trametsch (ski area Plose): With a length of 9 km and an altitude difference of 1,400 m, the downhill from Plose is the longest ski run in South Tyrol.
 There may well be steeper and more spectacular ones, but its many bends require this much technique and stamina, that you could easily miss the marvellous view of the Eisacktal Valley.
 Valley station: St. Andrä near Brixen.